keenanbass1/superstack/docs/ai-context/guides/CONTEXT-MODULE-WORKFLOW.md

 # Context Module Development Workflow

-This guide outlines the comprehensive workflow for creating high-quality AI context modules.
+This guide outlines the comprehensive workflow for creating high-quality AI context modules optimized for Model Context Protocol (MCP) compatibility.
 It provides a structured approach to ensure that each module effectively captures domain knowledge in a format that maximizes AI tool effectiveness.

 ## Workflow Overview

 The context module development process consists of four main phases:

 1. **Research & Knowledge Gathering** - Collect and organize domain knowledge
-2. **Module Creation** - Structure knowledge following the standard format
+2. **Module Structuring & Creation** - Structure knowledge following the enhanced MCP-compatible format
-3. **Testing & Refinement** - Validate effectiveness and improve
+3. **Testing & Refinement** - Validate effectiveness across different AI models and improve
 4. **Integration & Measurement** - Add to the system and track impact

 Each phase has specific steps and considerations detailed below.
-This workflow is designed to be iterative, with continuous improvements based on real-world usage.
+This workflow is designed to be iterative, with continuous improvements based on real-world usage and prompt engineering principles.

 ## Phase 1: Research & Knowledge Gathering